 The application of your chosen wood finish should be done methodically.
 This process should never happen until the sanding process has been completed and you are confident that all necessary preparation has been done.
 Time spent on this will inevitably offer a superior finish for each sanding project.

 This project was a brilliant example of what transformations can be achieved with restoring parquet floors.
 We are so proud of the work we achieve and our passion for refinishing wood floors is clear.
 We are a great time and aim to offer an exceptional service.
-Call 0800 0862353 today.
+Call us today.